How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Prevention

-What to do in order not to get sick?
+What to do to avoid getting sick?

 • good protection of the placenta;